Bheki0987/Bheki0987/README.md

 I enjoy the challenge of finding patterns in data and using those findings to help businesses make better decisions.
 I also actively use **Generative AI (ChatGPT, Google Gemini)** to speed up my coding, improve my project documentation, and learn new analytical techniques faster.

-> This GitHub profile is a collection of my **hands-on projects**, showing how I handle data from start to finish—from cleaning and SQL queries to building dashboards that tell a story.
+> This GitHub profile is a collection of my **hands-on projects**, showing how I handle data from start to finish, from data cleaning and SQL modeling to statistical analysis and BI dashboarding that tell a story.

 ---